zksecurity/RFCs/source/starknet/merkle.md

 **`MONTGOMERY_R = 3618502788666127798953978732740734578953660990361066340291730267701097005025`**.
 The Montgomery form of $2^{256} \mod \text{STARK_PRIME}$.

-## Vector commitments
+## Vector Commitments

 A vector commitment is simply a Merkle tree.
+It is configured with two fields:

+* `height`: the height of the Merkle tree
+* `n_verifier_friendly_commitment_layers`: the depth at which layers will start using the verifier-friendly hash.

 ![tree indexing](/img/starknet/tree_indexing.png)

 ![vector commit](/img/starknet/vector_commit.png)

-## Table commitments
+## Table Commitments

 A table commitment in this context is a vector commitment where leaves are hashes of multiple values.
 Or in other words, a leaf can be seen as a hash of a table of multiple columns and a single row.

+It can be configured with two fields:

+* `n_columns`: the number of columns in each leaf of the tree
+* `vector`: the vector commitment configuration (see previous section).

 A few examples: